Welcome to Taiwan’s famous night markets!

 When talking about Taiwan travel, we will not be complete if we miss out mentioning the ubiquitous Taiwanese night markets!

-You know the usual tourist stuff: That Shilin night market is the largest and most popular night market in Taipei city.
-Other popular night markets are those in New Taipei city, cities of Taichung, Kaohsiung, among others in Taiwan..
+You likely know the usual tourist stuff: That Shilin night market is the largest and most popular night market in Taipei city.
+Other popular night markets are those in other cities of Taiwan such as New Taipei City, Taichung, Kaohsiung, blah blah..

 Taiwan night market fans watch out!

 Traveller, how do you enjoy the character of Taiwan street markets I described as “organised chaos”?

 In the night market culture rich in sights, sounds and smells, what do you look out for when thronging among shoppers, diners, vendors plus everything else in between?

 Believe me, these are 3 stuff you want to watch out for amid the street buzz!

 Obviously there are reasons why the stall is not as busy as the others..
 As visitors, we may never know exactly why, but we can make some street-smart guesses..